Moscow Travel Guide 2025

 Population

-Moscow is a large city populated by more than 14 million people.
-There is unofficial statistics data where estimated population of Moscow is actually close to 18 million.
+Moscow is a large city that has more than 13 million people.
+There is an unofficial statistics data where estimated population of Moscow is actually close to 16 million.

 The first figure is based on residents that hold official registration at the State migration service.
 Unofficial data is based on all people that come to Moscow from other regions of Russia and abroad despite their registration status.